 Did you know drowning is the leading cause of death for Florida children between the ages of 1 and 4?
 One minute is all it takes for a child to drown!
-It is extremely important to know preventative measures before you go swimming, it can save the lives of the people you care about most.
+It is extremely important to know preventative measures before you go swimming - it can save the lives of the people you care most about!

 To reduce the risk of drowning, Palm Beach Gardens Fire Rescue recommends:

-Learn CPR, it is an important skill to have, it can save a life.
+- Learn CPR, it is an important skill to have and can save a life.

-Palm Beach Gardens Aquatic Complex provides group and private swimming lessons for ages six months and up as well as swimming lessons for those with disabilities.
-Call 561-630-1100 or visit their website at www.pbgfl.com/Aquatics.
+The Palm Beach Gardens Aquatic Complex provides group and private swimming lessons for ages six months and up as well as swimming lessons for those with disabilities.
+Call 561-630-1100 or visit their website.

-For more information regarding CPR, contact your local American Red Cross www.redcross.org
+For more information regarding CPR, contact your local American Red Cross.